danlhennessy/homelab-k8s/Kubernetes/choices/networking-cluster.md

 or

 AKS + Azure CNI w/ Cilium
-(No Hubble currently or gateway API)
+(Currently no Hubble or gateway API or App gateway ingress)

 or